Want to transform your driveway? We can help you!

 A geo-textile membrane will be employed to stabilise the ground and prevent the contamination of the existing sub-grade and the newly installed sub-base.

-Edge restraints should be sufficiently robust to resist the lateral displacement from imposed loadings placed upon the pavement and are installed prior to the installation of the sub-base.
+Edge restraints for driveways should be sufficiently robust to resist the lateral displacement from imposed loadings placed upon the pavement and are installed prior to the installation of the sub-base.
 The restraint must provide a consistent vertical face to a level below the laying course material.

 For steep inclines or gradients, (greater than 1:20) the provision of intermediate restraints should be considered.
-Their spacing should be related to the severity of incline and overall area of paving.
+Their spacing should be related to the severity of incline and the overall area of paving.

 Granular sub-base material should be well graded (40mm to dust) Type 1 quality material.
 Inferior quality material may be liable to failure under loading and be susceptible to frost or moisture movement.
 Recycled materials such as crushed masonry or concrete can be considered, provided it is well graded and compacts to give a close textured finish.
 Materials containing organic matter should not be used.